mmsaki/zero-knowledge/examples/zk_hash_preImage/readme.md

-# Example: Prooving knowledge of a hash preimage
+# Example: Proving knowledge of a hash preimage

-We'll implement an operations that's very common in blockchain usecases: proving knowledgeof a preimage for a given hash digest.
+We'll implement an operations that's very common in blockchain use cases: proving knowledge of a preimage for a given hash digest.
 In particular, we'll show how Zokrates and the Ethereum blockchain can be used to allow a prover, Peggy, to demonstrate beyond any doubt to a verifier, Victor, that she knows a hash preimage for a digest chosen by Victor, without revealing what that preimage is.

 ## Prerequisites